jax_backend#

 This module compiles pangolin models into plain-old JAX functions.

-pangolin.jax_backend.ancestor_sample(vars, key=None, size=None)[source]#
+pangolin.jax_backend.ancestor_sample(vars, key=None, size=None, biject=False)[source]#

-Draw exact samples!
+Draw exact samples.

 Parameters: